SimonBiggs/electronfactors/README.md

-# Spline modelling electron insert factors using routine measurements
+# Electron insert factor modelling

 ## Online web app
 An online web app has been built implimenting this method: